 In 1950 my father and Stepmother went on an extended two-year trip to Mexico and South America.
 Once again our de facto family was split up and I was sent to live under the care of a foster couple --- the third, not counting relatives, since my mother got to ill and died.

 In the time period we are talking about here I was older, around 11 or 12, with history.
 Placing me was getting harder and harder.
 We had pretty much ran through every friend, family member, and shirt-tail relative we could find.
 With my father, stepmother, brothers and grandmother all elsewhere with lives of their own and my Uncle just on the cusp of returning to Santa Fe and not able to take me, I was basically left hanging.
 Without many options, after some heavy negotiating that bordered on pure begging by my uncle he was eventually able to convince the woman who had agreed to care for my younger brother to take me in as well.

-I don't recall if I started an even school year or not when I moved in with my younger brother, but I do know by April 1951 I was fully ensconced, however good or bad, and my uncle was long gone.
-I can pinpoint April of 1951 for sure because on Friday, April 6th the science fiction movie The Thing was released and the next day I rode my bike for miles from our neat and prim tract home, clear up to the suspect area corner of Imperial Highway and Vermont Avenue, the closest place the movie was playing.
-She had told me not to go and not to take my brother, of which I did both and she was livid.
-I remember that date specifically because I got in a lot of trouble that weekend --- although, if I remember correctly, in my estimation the movie was worth it.(see)
+I don't recall if I started an even school year or not when my younger brother and I moved, but I do know by April 1951 I was fully ensconced, however good or bad, and my uncle was long gone.
+I can easily pinpoint April of 1951 because on Friday, April 6th the science fiction movie The Thing was released and the next day I rode my bike for miles from our neat and prim tract home, clear up to the suspect area corner of Imperial Highway and Vermont Avenue, the closest place the movie was playing.
+She had told me not to go or take my brother, of which I did both and she was livid.
+I remember that date specifically because I got in a lot of trouble that weekend --- although, if I remember correctly, the movie was worth it.(see)